M0ndares/M0ndares/README.md

 <!-- ABOUT ME SECTION -->
 <div align="center">

 *Hello world!
 My name is Osval Valladares.
 I'm a software engineering student specializing in object detection and segmentation.
-I enjoy balancing technical execution with soft skills to bring Artificial Intelligence projects to life.
-I aim to become part of the next generation of AI engineers, working one step at a time.*
+I enjoy balancing technical execution with soft skills to bring Artificial Intelligence projects to life, as I aim to become part of the next generation of AI engineers, working one step at a time.
+Welcome to my profile!*

 ### 📍 Based in Colima, Mexico.
 ### 🎸 **2000s rock** devotee.